morazov/Zeolite_CIF_Parser/README.md

 ## Instructions:
 All of the available frameworks posted on the IZA website (as of Nov 1, 2022) have already been processed and the resulting files are available in this repository.

 To reprocess the database (in case of future updates), run the individual scripts in the order they are introduced in [Code Components](#code-components) to generate corresponding files. **Note:** you will need to have dependencies listed in the [requirements](requirements.txt) file installed.
-To quickly install, run the following in your terminal:
+To quickly install, run the following in your terminal after cloning this repository:
 ```
 py -m pip install -r requirements.txt
 ```